boyter/boyter.org/content/posts/sloc-cloc-code.md

 In order to establish how fast these disk operations should be able to run I also tested using ripgrep.

 Ripgrep if given the right search term should scan every byte of every file.
 It gives an excellent idea of just how quickly you can pull a directory full of files into memory and inspect every byte.
 I suspect its getting as close to as much performance you can get out of the machine as you can.
 Will I be able to beat ripgrep's performance for these cases?
-Realisticly probably not, as and I am going to be working in a slightly higher level language.
+Realistically probably not, as and I am going to be working in a slightly higher level language.

 Remember that any comparisons to ripgrep is very much comparing apples to oranges.
-It does not whitelist files and is generally doing more work per file than anthing I am building.
+It does not white-list files and is generally doing more work per file than anything I am building.
 It also solves a totally different problem.

-I installed all the applications I was testing against, uploaded the latest version of scc, cloned a copy of the linux kernel and started some basic benchmarking using hyperfine which calculationed the runtime over 10 runs.
+I installed all the applications I was testing against, uploaded the latest version of scc, cloned a copy of the linux kernel and started some basic benchmarking using hyperfine which calculates the runtime over 10 runs.

 | Program | Runtime |
 |---|---|